-A "restricted area" means an area where chemicals and/or waste are stored or where preparatory work is done.
+A "restricted area" (or designated area, see section 5 C. 1. above) means an area where chemicals and/or waste are stored or where preparatory work is done.
 Access is limited to authorized personnel.
 The following table identifies the restricted areas and authorized personnel in the Chemistry and Biology Departments: